RattletraPM/Snickerstream/README.md

 - Two rendering libraries are supported: Direct2D (hardware accelerated if available) and GDI+ (software only)
 - Way less resource usage under Direct2D
 - Better netcode, it will automatically try to recover any lost frames if needed
-- No DLL files needed, as it uses the Windows API to draw the GUI and GDI+ to draw the screens (keep in mind that kit-kat still uses DLLs, they just get extracted to a temporary directory)
+- No DLL files needed, as it uses the Windows API to draw the GUI and Direct2D/GDI+ to draw the screens (keep in mind that kit-kat still uses DLLs, they just get extracted to a temporary directory)
 - Native x64 version for better performance on x64 computers
 - MANY more screen layouts, such borderless fullscreen and inverted layouts
 - More options that will make Snickerstream work better on crappy computers or networks